Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Introduction

 \subsection{Outline of related results}

 Remarkably, it turns out that many of these results also hold when $(M,g)$ is merely asymptotically flat \eqref{asymptotically flat}.
-The following result in this direction has been proved by C.~Nerz; see also the discussion on \cite[p.~947]{Ma}.
-For the statement, we define the area radius $\lambda(\Sigma)>0$ of a closed surface $\Sigma\subset M$ by and the inner radius $\rho(\Sigma)$ of such a surface by
+The following result in this direction has been proven by C.~Nerz; see also the discussion on \cite[p.~947]{Ma}.
+To state the results, we define the area radius $\lambda(\Sigma)>0$ of a closed hypersurface $\Sigma\subset M$ by and the inner radius $\rho(\Sigma)$ of such a surface by

 We refer to Appendix \ref{af manifolds appendix} for the definition of the sets $B_r$.